Shield AI Fundamentals: On State Estimation

 Another task that the autonomous robot must complete is to decide where to go next after it reaches its destination.
 This task also inherits its dependency on state estimation through the map.
 Because Shield AI’s robots thoroughly explore the entirety of the interior of a structure, our robot determines where to travel next by choosing some part of the map that it has not previously visited.

-Come back for the second part of our Shield AI Fundamentals series later this week, or sign up for the Shield AI Newsletter to be notified of future posts.
+Come back for the second part of Shield AI Fundamentals: On State Estimation later this week, or sign up for the Shield AI Newsletter to be notified of future posts.